subilal/Handwriting_recognition/README.md

 - Utils - contains common functions for handling reading/writing of data.

-#### I/O packages:

-- Input - contains the input data for preprocessing

-- Output - contains the output data for preprocessing and segmentation

 ## Commands

 (This application is programmed in Python 3.
 For brevity, `python3` commands will be used as `python` and `pip3` command will be used as `pip`).
 We have two methods for creating virtual environment (`virtualenv` or `pipenv`), choose anyone.